 This Wonderful Weather unit will teach your class about the different types of weather in their immediate environment.
 The children will then have the opportunity to build on this and knowledge of the four seasons.
-The pack will introduce them on bat and cold areas of the world and the improct of different weather types.
-Children will have opportunities to observe and record the weather, present their own weather forecasts and make valuable links with Science.
-Computing, Numeracy and Uteracy from across the curriculum.
+The pack will introduce them to that and cold across of the world and the impact of different weather types.
+Children will have opportunities to observe and record the weather, present their own weather forecasts and make valuable links with Science, Computing, Numeracy and literacy from carss the curiculum